Exlll/ConfigLib/README.md

 **A Bukkit and BungeeCord library for storing and loading configurations**

+> This is a continuation of the original [Exlll/ConfigLib](https://github.com/Exlll/ConfigLib).
+All original source code credits go to @Exlll.

 This library facilitates creating, saving and loading configurations by reflectively converting configuration instances to serializable `Map`s which can be transformed to different representations (e.g. YAML) before being stored to files or other storage systems.